Welcome to the Selinda Canoe Trail

 The Trail begins roughly 45 kilometers downstream from Selinda Camp, northeast of the Okavango Delta.
 We explore the Selinda Spillway eastward following this meandering route through the 320,000-acre Selinda Reserve.
 We complete the journey close to the convergence of the Linyanti and Kwando waterways.

-The 4 day / 3 night safari consists of a combined two full days and two half-days of relatively easy paddling and three nights in impromptu fly camps along the way.
-Our stops are not pre-arranged.
+The 5 day / 4 night safari consists of a combined three full days and two half-days of relatively easy paddling and three nights in impromptu fly camps along the way.
 We begin each day with the break of dawn.
 Whilst paddling, we encounter wildlife along the Spillway's banks, and disembark our canoes to enjoy walks, looking for tracks and signs.
 After brunch and a bit of a siesta at midday we continue onward through afternoon and arrive at our campsite before dark.

 This area is well known for elephant, buffalo, sable, roan, wild dog and it is possible to encounter predators and a variety of other species en route.
 The Spillway is also a birding paradise but has relatively few hippos or crocodiles, making for a relaxing journey.

 The Selinda Canoe Trail ends at Selinda Camp mid morning on the fifth day, where after you can be transferred to Selinda Reserve airstrip for your connecting charter aircraft.
 Ideally though one should consider extending your Selinda Reserve experience by staying at either Selinda or Zarafa Camps.